Lotarius/Test/README.md

-# TЕesting the site with the help of a Puppeteer
+# Testing the site with the help of a Puppeteer

  <!-- [START badges] -->
 Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).